JZRod/Project-NEO-Zia/README.md

 # Project NEO Zia
-This circut board is intended to make the New Mexico Zia out of LED's
+This circut board is intended to make the New Mexico Zia out of LED's There is a [PDF](assets/README.pdf) version of this doccument in the assets folder
-These is a PDF and DOCX version of this doccument in the assets folder
+> Not updated as of 10/14/2025
 ![ZIA PCB](assets/NEO%20Zia%20Render.jpg)
 ## Using the board
 This section goes over information on how to configure, wire, and mount the board.